skittles9823/QuickSwitch/README.md

 - If you wish to donate to [Paphonb](https://github.com/paphonb) for creating the QuickSwitch app you can do so [here](https://paypal.me/Paphonb).
 - Or if you wish to sponsor [Skittles9823](https://github.com/skittles9823) on GitHub for making the module, scripts, and handling support you can do so [here](https://github.com/sponsors/skittles9823).

-## Disclaimer
+## Notes:

-- A full list of compatible launchers will not be provided as the app autodetects which launchers are compatible.
+- QuickSwitch doesn't add support for launchers, launchers need to support QuickSwitch.
+Because of this, a full list of compatible launchers will not be provided as the app autodetects which launchers are compatible.
 - Nova will likely never support QuickSwitch unless they decide to add support for the Razer Phone natively.

 ## Requirements:

-- Magisk 18+ (Android 10 needs Magisk v20 or higher)
+- Latest version of Magisk
 - Android 9+

-## Installation
+## Installation:

-1. Install the QuickSwitch apk from the [Telegram channel](https://t.me/QuickstepSwitcherReleases) or [GitHub releases](https://github.com/skittles9823/QuickSwitch/releases).
+1. Install the latest QuickSwitch apk from the [Telegram channel](https://t.me/QuickstepSwitcherReleases) or [GitHub releases](https://github.com/skittles9823/QuickSwitch/releases).
 2. Open the QuickSwitch app that was installed.
 3. Select a different launcher as your recents provider.
 4. Reboot.